-Ref Threats 18/19 Status Comments 1 Unplanned Settlements/Land Ongoing SPLUMA implementation will assist in eradicating this problem Enforce full implementation of municipal by-laws as a legal option Consider benchmarking with other municipalities with similar challenges Proactive planning for development of new settlements 2 Municipal Grading Ongoing Negative effects in attracting and retaining skilled personnel in to the institution Intensify municipal marketing, branding and lobbying to leverage any opportunity 3 Litigation Ongoing Numerous cases brought against the municipality which are both costly to defend and time consuming in internal resource capacity 4 Land Tenure Rights (transferring of settlements to Council) Ongoing Consider upgrading land tenure rights in areas like Elandskraal, Regae and Leeuwfontein 5 Community Unrests Ongoing Need to improve stakeholder relations through effective feedback to communities and functional Ward Committee structures Proactive planning for development of new settlements 6 Migration Ongoing Mayor to run a marketing campaign that seeks to promote the municipality and create job opportunities to cater for the increase in population 7 Water Shortage Ongoing Identification of alternative water resources such as boreholes and awareness campaign to use water effectively Engage relevant stakeholders to return the water services back to the Municipality 8 Environmental Degradation by Mines (Air, Land & Water) Ongoing Engage the local mines on the effect of their operations Develop related by-laws Enforce the regulations as contained in the National Environmental Management Act and the Mining Act 9 Increase in HIV/AIDS Ongoing Resuscitate the Local Aids Council activities through which advocacy will be driven 10 Access to social grants and services Ongoing This was not responded to by the Commission 11 Absence Disaster Management (Climate Change) Ongoing Develop disaster management strategy that will provide guidance in times of needs 12 Liquor Trading By-Laws Ongoing Develop a related by-law in line with existing laws 13 Vandalism of State Properties Ongoing This was not responded to by the Commission 14 Increase in Traffic volumes/ Road fatalities with expansion of N11 & R573 Ongoing Develop traffic management plans Develop road transport 15 Non- payment of rates and taxes New Proper data collection and continuous updating Develop a revenue collection model for the Municipality

-Ref Threats 18/19 Status Comments 16 Social ills New Various community issues were identified with regards to health hazards, substance abuse and crime, high school drop- out rate and unregulated prostitution which required aggressive awareness campaign to be implemented.
+Ref Threats 2021/2022 Status Comments 1 Unplanned Informal Settlements Ongoing The Spatial Planning and Land Use Management Act 16 of 2013 (SPLUMA) implementation will assist in eradicating this problem.
+Enforce full implementation of municipal by-laws as a legal option.
+Consider benchmarking with other municipalities with similar challenges.
+Proactive planning for development of new settlements 2 Municipal Grading Ongoing Negative effects in attracting and retaining skilled personnel in to the institution Intensify municipal marketing, branding and lobbying to leverage any opportunity 3 Litigation Ongoing Numerous cases brought against the municipality which are both costly to defend and time consuming in internal resource capacity 4 Land Tenure Rights (transferring of settlements to Council) Ongoing Consider upgrading land tenure rights in areas like Elandskraal, Regae and Leeuwfontein 5 Migration Ongoing Mayor to run a marketing campaign that seeks to promote the municipality and create job opportunities to cater for the increase in population 6 Water Shortage Ongoing Identification of alternative water resources such as boreholes and awareness campaign to use water effectively Engage relevant stakeholders to return the water services back to the Municipality 7 Environmental Degradation by Mines (Air, Land & Water) Ongoing Engage the local mines on the effect of their operations Develop related by-laws Enforce the regulations as contained in the National Environmental Management Act and the Mining Act 8 Increase in Traffic volumes/ Road fatalities with expansion of N11 & R573 Ongoing Develop traffic management plans Develop road transport 9 Non- payment of rates and taxes New Proper data collection and continuous updating Develop a revenue collection model for the Municipality 10 Social ills among them an increase in HIV/AIDS infections and murder cases.
+New Various community issues were identified with regards to health hazards, HIV/AIDS, murder, substance abuse and crime, high school drop- out rate and unregulated prostitution which required aggressive awareness campaign to be implemented.
 Develop Youth Development Strategy.
 Engage various relevant stakeholders and develop a joint plan for awareness campaigns.

-17 Political opportunism New Adherence to code of conduct, Disciplinary code and procedures and legislative prescripts Capacitate Councillors on issues of good governance and management of confidentiality matters Discourage a practice of "Poloficialism" amongst employees and/or politicizing or using employees for political gain 18 Unemployment New Develop skills database for marginalised individuals within the municipality 19 Economic challenges New municipality Continuous workshop for SMME's on SCM regulations and processes to capacitate and empower them Implementation of LED strategy Engagement with Higher Education institutions on ski development increase employability Facilitate partnership with local commercial farmers with a vie of transferring skills to local emerging farmers Provision of adequate staff complement in the LED division to enable coordination of programs related to training unemploye individuals
+Ref Threats 2021/2022 Status Comments 11 Political opportunism New Adherence to code of conduct, Disciplinary code and procedures and legislative prescripts Capacitate Councillors on issues of good governance and management of confidentiality matters Discourage a practice of "Poloficialism" amongst employees and/or politicizing or using employees for political gain 12 Unemployment New Develop skills database for marginalised individuals within the municipality 13 Economic challenges New Continuous workshop for SMME's on SCM regulations and processes to capacitate and empower them Implementation of LED strategy Engagement with Higher Education institutions on skill development increase employability Facilitate partnership with local commercial farmers with a view of transferring skills to local emerging farmers Provision of adequate staff complement in the LED division to enable coordination of programs related to training unemployed individuals 14 Community Unrest Ongoing Various forms of protests by disgruntled community members can lead to the destruction of whatever the community can lay their hands on for example vandalism of Municipal infrastructure, cars being burnt, road infrastructure damaged and ordinary innocent civilians become the target with businesses temporarily closing down and farms and mines losing production.